ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 Singleton methods cannot be defined for such objects.
-Two `Fixnums` of the same value always represent the same object instance, so (for example) instance variables for the `Fixnum` with the value "one" are shared between all the "ones" is the system.
+Two `Fixnums` of the same value always represent the same object instance, so (for example) instance variables for the `Fixnum` with the value `1` are shared between all the `1`'s in the system.
 This makes it impossible to define a singleton method for just one of these.

 ### What is the difference between `nil` and `false`?

-First the similarity. `nil` and `false` are the only two values that evaluate to `false` in a boolean context.
+First the similarity: `nil` and `false` are the only two objects that evaluate to `false` in a boolean context.

-However, they are instances of different classes (`NilClass` and `FalseClass`), and have different behaviors elsewhere.
+However, they are instances of different classes (`NilClass` and `FalseClass`), and have different behavior elsewhere.

 We recommend that predicate methods (those whose name ends with a question mark) return `true` or `false`.
 Other methods that need to indicate failure